 One way to set up your process is with Filestage’s document review software.
-You can invite people to different steps in your review process – for example: marketing, product, and legal.
-Then you can upload your documents and collaborate on new versions until everyone’s happy.
+You can invite people to different steps in your document review process – for example: marketing, product, or legal teams.
+Then you can upload relevant documents and collaborate on new versions until everyone’s happy.

 How to review documents using a document review platform

 With Filestage, the document review process is broken down into five easy steps:

 - Upload your files to a review platform

 - Invite people to review your files

 - Collect feedback and collaborate in the comments

 - Keep versions organized and easy to find